MOHANAPRIYANP16/Week-1-VSD-RISC-V-Tapeout-Program-/Day3/Day3README.md

 run:
 ```
 exit
-# to exit form yosys
+# to exit from yosys
 ```
 ## Lab2: